airshipit/drydock/helm_drydock/orchestrator/readme.md

 validate that the current state of design data represents a valid site design.
 No claim is made that the design data is compatible with the physical state of the site.

+#### Validations ####

+* All baremetal nodes have an address, either static or DHCP, for all networks they are attached to.
+* No static IP assignments are duplicated
+* No static IP assignments are outside of the network they are targetted for
+* No network MTU mismatches due to a network riding different links on different nodes
+* Boot drive is above minimum size

 ### VerifySite ###